Greek Life

 Leadership

 Our sororities and fraternities are self-governing organizations which offer countless leadership roles within their own groups.
 Through the unique opportunities afforded by membership, students gain practical skills including public speaking and resource management, while simultaneously learning about group dynamics, motivation, organizational administration and teamwork.
 Members also hold themselves to a high standard and aim to lead by example.
-This is apparent since Greeks are highly visible in key student roles on campus such as Peer Advisors, Resident Assistants, and Student Government Executive Officers.
+This is apparent since Greeks are highly visible in key student roles on campus such as Peer Advisors, Resident Leaders, and Student Government Executive Officers.

 Service